AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 - **Description:** Maximum number of permanent connections to keep. *Not used for SQLite DB*
 ## **pool_use_lifo**
 - **Type:** Boolean
-- **Default value:** False
+- **Default value:** false
 - **Description:** Should Database use Last-in First-out method.
 It is commonly used in cases where the most recent data entry is the most important and that applies to the application context.
-Therefore, it's better to set this parameter to `True`. *Not used for SQLite DB*
+Therefore, it's better to set this parameter to `true`. *Not used for SQLite DB*
 ## **pool_pre_ping**
 - **Type:** Boolean
-- **Default value:** False
+- **Default value:** false
 - **Description:** Connections which are closed from the server side are gracefully handled by the connection pool and replaced with a new connection. *Not used for SQLite DB*
 ## **pool_max_overflow**
 - **Type:** Integer